etsangsplk/sputter/docstring/channel.md

 # (channel size?) creates a unidirectional channel
 A channel is a data structure that is used to generate a lazy sequence of values.
 If a size is specified, the channel will be buffered.
 The result is a hash-map consisting of an `emit` function, a `close` function, and a sequence.
-Retrieving an element from the sequence will *block*, waiting for the next value to be emitted or for the channel to be closed.
+Retrieving an element from the sequence may *block*, waiting for the next value to be emitted or for the channel to be closed.
 Emitting a value to a channel will also block if the buffer hasn't been flushed as a result of iterating over the sequence.

 ## Channel Keys